What is a stasis ulcer?

 A stasis ulcer is the most common cause of chronic full-thickness skin loss on the lower leg.
-The name implies that the veins are incompetent so that venous blood doesn’t flow properly from the leg back towards the heart.
-A stasis ulcer is also called a venous leg ulcer, a gravitational ulcer and a varicose ulcer (although the latter is an inappropriate name when varicose veins are not present).
+As the name implies venous blood doesn’t flow properly from the leg back towards the heart.
+A stasis ulcer is also called venous leg ulcer, gravitational ulcer and varicose ulcer (although the latter is an inappropriate name when varicose veins are not present).

 Stasis ulcers affect 1% of the population, so they are not uncommon.
 A variety of medical problems and lifestyle factors have been linked to their development.
 These include:

 - Previous deep venous thrombosis (DVT) (a blood clot in the deep veins)

 - Lower limb fracture, surgery or injury